khuyentran1401/reproducible-data-science/docs/_sources/structure_project/functions.md

 These practices will make your functions more readable and easier to detect errors.

-Inspired by the book _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Martin with code examples written in Java, I decided to write an article on how to write clean code in Python for data scientists.

-In this article, I will show you how to utilize the 6 practices mentioned above to write better Python functions.
+In this section, I will show you how to utilize the 6 practices mentioned above to write better Python functions.

 ### Get Started